lilyosah/tech-knowledgebase/Software-Engineering/Agile.md

 # Agile
 %%
-#topic
+#coding
 #concept
 **Related:**
 -  [[Plan-document Models]]
+-

 %%

 Focuses mainly on improving existing code.
 Practices center around successive refinement a working but incomplete software prototype until the customer is happy with the result.
-The customer offers feedback on each iteration, and each iteration is short.
+Uses ==Behavior-Driven Design:== The customer offers feedback on each iteration, and each iteration is short.

 ## Manifesto
 Do the important things more: